 These bracket options tell us next to nothing about the appearance of a diamond.
 We know what the minimum requirements are for each ‘grade’, yet after going through the whole ‘create your own’ process, at no point are you able to specify or even find out the color and clarity of your stone.
 These are the absolute basics of diamond buying and Kay Jewelers are failing to meet them.
 I would usually review the other diamond performance reports that a company offers; needless to say, these are overlooked entirely by Kays.

 The selection of settings and pre-set rings is great and there is a huge variety to choose from.
 The ‘build your own’ option allows tweaks at every stage in the creation of ring, even allowing the buyer to choose metal and mount and alter finer details on the ring such as the texture and style of the band.
 However, this cannot make up for the lack of information regarding the diamonds.
 Ultimately, if you are choosing to have a diamond engagement ring, the diamond needs to be the star of the show; it is the element of the ring which holds the value and rarity that defines fine jewelry and without it the sparkle, beauty and scarcity of the engagement ring is lost.
+Here is an example of some of the information they provide:

 Using the ‘build your own’ options from both websites, I compared a 1:00ct, ‘Best’ Quality 4-claw diamond solitaire set in 14k white gold from Kay Jewelers with a GIA certified H-SI1 4-claw 14k white gold solitaire from Blue Nile.